-Their answer may gave you an “in” to speaking with the other (or true) decision maker.
-Or, it can help guide messaging for future email or phone based follow-up.
+Their answer may give you an “in” to speaking with the other (or true) decision maker.
+Or, it can help guide messaging a different way for future email or phone based follow-up.

-Wrapping up how to respond to the objection, “I need to think about it”
+Wrapping up overcoming sales objections, “I need to think about it”

 - Try to unearth concerns and objections